We deliver lectures into your classroom

 Max.
 18 students (one robot kit per two students)

-Total number of contact hours lead by Lawrence tech instructors
+Total number of contact hours lead by Lawrence Tech instructors

 18 - 20 hours